 This food was actually named off of a Brazilian politician from the ’40s.
 Because it only needs a few ingredients to make, it was easy to make during World War II when fresh ingredients were hard to come by.

-This food will definitely provide a carnival feel, and you can also get extras added onto this cake.
-Some people add almonds or coconut flakes to the top of the cake to add just a little bit of extra flavor.
+This dessert will definitely provide a carnival feel, and you can also get extras added onto this cake.
+Some people add almonds or coconut flakes to the top of the tiny cake to add just a little bit of extra flavor.

 9. Mandioca Frito